halkyon/managed-k8s-terraform-examples/README.md

 # Example EKS cluster using Terraform

-This repository showcases using Terraform to provision a new VPC and EKS cluster with nodes within.
+This repository showcases using Terraform to provision a new VPC and Elastic Kubernetes Service (EKS) cluster with nodes within.

 By default, this will create a highly available cluster using public and private subnets, a best practise for production environments.